Saurabh-V-Bohra/IPL_predictor/README.md

 # IPL_predictor
-Predicting the score by every IPL team during powerplay
+Predicting the powerplay score for matches in IPL